Pressure builds over raising Japan's age of consent

 The age of consent is 13.
 It’s defined as the age from which a person is deemed capable of consenting to sexual activity and such consent is legally valid.
 Those under the age of consent are legally regarded as sexual abuse and/or rape victims.

 In the United States, different states have different laws on the age of consent.
 For example, in Michigan, sex with those under 16 is punishable by various laws.
-In New York, it’s 17, and in California those under 18 can be legally punished for sex.
+In New York, it’s 17, and in California the age is set at 18.

 In the U.K. and South Korea, the age of consent is 16, while it’s 15 in France and 14 in China, Germany and Italy.